 Please Note:

-• We are a small farm with small breeder flocks and a limit of about 6-12 eggs a week available per breed/per customer.
+- We are a small farm with small breeder flocks and a limit of about 6-12 eggs a week available per breed/customer.

-• We will contact our customers a week or two prior to their pick up or hatching egg shipping dates.
+- We will contact our customers a week or two before their pick-up or hatching egg shipping dates.

-• The shipping quote given by our online store will have to be recalculated prior to shipment as Canada Post sets their new rates in January.
+- The shipping quote given by our online store will have to be recalculated before shipment as Canada Post sets its new rates in January.

 Don’t count your chickens before they hatch as fertile eggs are never a guarantee as to how many chicks will hatch for you.
 Losses occur with developing eggs and freshly hatched chicks, regardless of your skills with an incubator or the hen that was supposed to do her job.